On the anti-diagonal filtration for the Heegaard Floer chain complex of a branched double-cover: Invariance of the filtration

 \subsection{Generality of local pictures}

-It remains to justify that our local pictures above were sufficiently general: \begin{enumerate}[(i)] \item There could be some $u \in \Ztil$ such that $u\bx \in \Zcal$ and one of the loops used to compute gradings for $u\bx$ contain vertical arcs that pass through the local diagram, as shown in Figure \ref{fig:gen0}.
-This scenario wasn't accounted for in Section \ref{sec:Rmoves}, but one can verify that the grading contributions of such arcs aren't affected by Birman moves.
+It remains to justify that our local pictures above were sufficiently general: \begin{enumerate}[(i)] \item There could be some $u \in \Ztil$ such that $u\bx \in \Zcal$ and one of the loops used to compute gradings for $u\bx$ contain vertical arcs that pass through the local diagram, as seen in Figure \ref{fig:gen0}.
+One can verify that the grading contributions of such arcs are preserved by Birman moves.

-\item We only included one $\beta$ arc intersecting the interior of each $\alpha$ arc which is entirely contained in the local area.
-Multiple $\beta$ arcs intersecting the interior of the same $\alpha$ arc can be isotoped to be very close to one another and thus behave identically under moves. \item We assumed above that all $\beta$ arcs shown belong to distinct $\beta_{i}$.
+\item Several $\beta$ arcs intersecting the interior of the same $\alpha$ arc can be isotoped to be very close to one another and thus behave identically under moves. \item We assumed above that all $\beta$ arcs shown belong to distinct $\beta_{i}$.
 If two $\beta$ arcs share the same $\beta_{i}$, then fewer Bigelow generators are allowed.

 \item The local pictures in Section \ref{sec:Rmoves} never have handles passing through them.
-A handle $bh_{i}$ contributes a vertical pass-through arc to each loop associated to a point on $\beta_{i}$.
+A handle $bh_{i}$ contributes a vertical arc as in (\ref{item:gen1}) to each loop associated to a point on $\beta_{i}$.

-\item For each Birman move, we chose particular entrance trajectories for $\beta$ arcs terminating inside the local picture (i.e. from above or from below).
-For arcs terminating at punctures near the boundary of the local picture, we can modify the entrance trajectory by applying an isotopy to the $\beta$ arc and shrinking the scope of the picture (see Figure \ref{fig:gen1}).
+\item For arcs terminating at punctures near the boundary of the local picture, we can modify the entrance trajectory (i.e. from above or from below) by applying an isotopy to the $\beta$ arc and shrinking the scope of the picture (see Figure \ref{fig:gen1}).

 Entrance trajectories of $\beta$ arcs terminating far from the boundary can be modified in the same way, but at the expense of adding a pass-through arc to the local picture (see Figure \ref{fig:gen2}).